-- a) Remove the piston actuating linkage - b) Remove the piston.
-(See piston section drawing A-A) - c) Remove all packings. (see piston section drawing A-A) - d) Clean all parts and dry with compressed air. - e) Install new packings, wipers, and static seals making sure that packing seal lips are face down toward the pressure.
-(Lubricate each part into clean hydraulic oil before assembly) - f) Open the release valve (to allow air to bleed from the piston barrel back to the reservoir) and insert the piston. - g) Replace piston linkage. - h) NOTE: With release valve open, stroke pump about a dozen times to bleed air completely from the pump.
+- a) Remove the piston actuating linkage. - b) Remove the piston.
+(See pump piston section drawing A-A) - c) Remove all packings.
+(See pump piston section drawing A-A) - d) Clean all parts and dry with compressed air. - e) Install new packings, wipers, and static seals making sure that the packing seal lips face down toward the pressure.
+(Lubricate each part with clean hydraulic oil before assembly) - f) Open the release valve (to allow air to bleed from the piston barrel back to the reservoir) and insert the piston. - g) Replace the piston linkage. - h) NOTE: With the release valve open, stroke the pump about a dozen times to bleed air completely from the pump.